Marcus Lemonis: Automotive career

 Lemonis worked for his great uncle's car dealership in South Florida, Anthony Abraham Chevrolet.
 That dealership was acquired by AutoNation in 1997, and Lemonis subsequently held several sales and managerial roles under the new ownership.
-A family friend, Lee Iaccoca approached Lemonis and told him he wanted to "Create the largest RV chain" as the RV business model in the United States was "fractured".
-Iaccoca helped Lemonis start and acquire Holiday RV Superstores.
+A family friend, Lee Iacocca approached Lemonis and told him he wanted to "Create the largest RV chain" as the RV business model in the United States was "fractured".
+Iacocca helped Lemonis start and acquire Holiday RV Superstores.
 From June 2001 to February 2003 he served as CEO of Holiday RV Superstores Inc. Following that, he co-founded a company called FreedomRoads and began acquiring RV dealerships.
 In 2006, the company merged with Camping World with Lemonis as CEO, and then, in 2011, merged with Good Sam Enterprises, with Lemonis again at the helm.

 Camping World

 As the CEO of Camping World, Lemonis sponsored NASCAR driver John Andretti in 2004.
 In 2007, Lemonis and Camping World announced they were taking over sponsorship of the NASCAR East Series from Busch Beer for the 2008–2009 seasons, rebranding it the NASCAR Camping World Series.
 Later that same year, they also announced sponsorship of the then Craftsman Truck Series, rebranding it the NASCAR Camping World Truck Series, making the company one of the sport's top three sponsors.
 They renewed their sponsorship in 2014.

 Crain's Chicago Business featured him in their 2005 edition of "40 under 40"; and in 2008, Ernst & Young named him "Entrepreneur of the Year".

 In October 2016, Camping World went public on the New York Stock Exchange (NYSE: CWH) at $22 a share, giving the company a market value of approximately $2 billion.
-As of December 24, 2021, Camping World was trading at $39.56 per share.
+As of October 31, 2024, Camping World was trading at $20.06 per share.

 In April 2017, Camping World announced the acquisition of the assets of Gander Mountain, a camping, fishing and hunting gear retailer.

 In July 2017, Camping World announced the acquisition of The House Boardshop, an online retailer specializing in bikes, sailboards, skateboards, wakeboards, snowboards and outdoor gear.